Australian Seashells P/L is owned and operated by Hugh Morrison and Simone

 discover and describe new species in his spare time.

-Where do you live and what knowledge can you supply about your local area?
-Watch this short video on the EOL site to see how you can help with the global project!
+Anyone can contribute: Where do you live?
+What useful local info do you have about your local area?
+Watch this short video on the EOL site to see how you can help..